Crossrail Procurement Delivery

 - Promoting efficiencies in the production processes.

-This allowed a reduction in the procurement team size from 63 to 40 (30%), but delivering the same outputs.
+This allowed a reduction in the procurement team size from 63 to 40 (30%), while delivering the same outputs.

 Further evidence of this success was: